Six key steps to implementing an operational FX program

 5. Communicate the program

 Hedging programs impact a wide array of stakeholders in your organization, including treasury, FP&A, accounting, tax, legal, and business units.
-Clear communication across stakeholder groups, from a common understanding of risk terminology to recurring reports and expected results, can ensure your program benefits the broader organization and can respond to needs that arise from changes occurring outside of treasury.
+Clear communication across stakeholder groups, from a common understanding of risk terminology to recurring reports and expected results, can ensure your program benefits the broader firm and can respond to needs that arise from changes occurring outside of treasury.

-6. Operationalize the program
+6. Activate the program

 Subscribe to receive our market insights and webinar invites